hudsbls/hudsbls/README.md

-- 👋 Hi, I’m @hudsbls
+- 👋 Hi, I’m @hudsbls, Brazilian, moving from economics to development.
-- 👀 I’m interested in data science
-- 🌱 I’m currently learning django

 <!---